chaulapatrice/calendar-app/README.md

 #### Define API exceptions

 When an error happens on our API we need to return a response with an appropriate status code.
-TO achieve this we create subclasses of `rest_framework.exceptions.APIException` class and define status codes and default messages
+To achieve this we create subclasses of `rest_framework.exceptions.APIException` class and define status codes and default messages

 Create a new module `exceptions.py` in the folder `./backend/calendar_app`  and the code